carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

 Given an `Attribute` or `Type` object, one can obtain a concrete subclass using the constructor of the subclass.
-This may raise a `ValueError` if the attribute or type does not have the expected subclass:
+This may raise a `ValueError` if the attribute or type is not of the expected subclass:

 ```python
 from mlir.ir import Attribute, Type